javaee/metro-jax-ws/jaxws-ri/samples/stateful/Readme.txt

 * To run
     * set JAXWS_HOME to the JAX-WS installation directory
-    * ant server - runs apt to generate server side artifacts and does the deployment
+    * ant server - runs annotation processing to generate server side artifacts and does the deployment
     * ant client run - compiles the client application and runs it.
     * This sample imports a remote schema.
 If you are running this sample from